What is spinal manipulation?

-Spinal Manipulation or “spinal adjustment” is a skilled technique used by trained Physical Therapists.
+Spinal Manipulation therapy or “spinal adjustment” is a skilled technique used by trained Physical Therapists.
 Patients experiencing neck stiffness, back pain or headaches may benefit from the use of this technique.
 When muscle spasms are present due to soft tissue dysfunction, the vertebral joints tend to demonstrate reduced mobility and end up feeling stiff which results in localized aches and pains.
 Reduced spinal range of motion, muscle spasms, and pain are usually the indicators that demonstrate that spinal manipulation will benefit the patient.

 Spinal Manipulation Treatment

 Our skilled SportsCare Physical Therapists can assess your spine through a series of tests as part of an overall comprehensive evaluation.
-This helps determine if a spinal manipulation treatment would be an appropriate treatment option for the patient.
+This helps determine if a spinal manipulation therapy treatment would be an appropriate treatment option for the patient.

 This hands-on procedure involves the high velocity, but low amplitude thrust of the targeted vertebral segments.